 The Virginia Department of Small Business and Supplier Diversity (SBSD) is a state agency dedicated to fostering economic growth in the state.
 It places heavy emphasis on small and minority businesses and provides a variety of information resources and counseling services for their needs.
 Their website also offers information on how to obtain certifications and provides business reports.

-The Virginia Economic Developers Association (VEDA) is an organization the helps to shape economic development public policy by holding regular meetings and conferences to discuss issues and solutions to economic problems in the state.
+The Virginia Economic Developers Association (VEDA) is an organization that helps develop economic public policy by holding meetings and conferences to discuss solutions for economic issues in the state.
 VEDA's website provides information on upcoming professional development events, becoming a member, and public policy issues.
-Some site content is only accessible through purchasing a membership with the association.
+Some site content is only accessible through the purchase of a membership with the association.

 Virginia Economic Development Partnership helps those seeking a location to expand or establish their business.
 The site offers advantages of doing business in Virginia and provides a detailed overview of Virginia's key industries.